jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 We also explored whether this ratio could be used as an additional validation of oral microbiome preservation in ancient samples.
-Visualisation and statistical testing of these ratios can be seen in the figure below, and was generated in `02-scripts.backup/099-cumulativedecay_vs_sourcetracker.Rmd`.
-For discussion of the results please refer to the main publication.
+Visualisation and statistical testing of these ratios can be seen in the figure below, and was generated as described in the R notebook `02-scripts.backup/099-cumulativedecay_vs_sourcetracker.Rmd`.
+For discussion of the results, please refer to the main publication.

 ---